aish-droid/aish-droid.github.io/README.md

 ## 🌟 Featured Projects

 ### [IHDS Visualization](link-to-ihds-project)
-An interactive visualization of socio-economic survey data from the Indian Human Development Survey (IHDS), exploring trends and patterns.
+An interactive visualization of socio-economic survey data from the Indian Human Development Survey (IHDS), exploring female labor supply trends.

 ### [Fed 2008 Transcript Analysis](link-to-fed-transcript-project)
 A detailed analysis of Federal Reserve transcripts from 2008, leveraging natural language processing techniques to uncover insights from the financial crisis discussions.